Craigside

 There is no mention of shared or coin-operated laundry, laundry room, or community laundry in the public remarks across the listings; instead, listings repeatedly advertise in-unit machines.
 Although one MLS record shows a community laundry amenity flag, the lack of any remarks describing a laundry room or shared facilities across the portfolio indicates the community laundry flag is likely incorrect.

-Parking is clearly present for this building.
-Across the remarks, many listings explicitly mention parking in multiple forms, including "secured parking," "assigned parking stall," "covered parking stall," "two side by side parking stalls," and "ample guest parking."
-The evidence is strong and repeated across many listings, suggesting this is a true building-level feature rather than copy-paste noise.
+Parking is clearly present for Craigside.
+Across the remarks, many listings explicitly mention parking in multiple forms, including secured, assigned, covered, tandem, side-by-side, and garage parking, plus ample guest parking.
+The evidence is consistent across many listings and appears to be reinforced by multiple agents rather than a single copy-paste description.

 No analysis available